 The Wildwood Boardwalk is a traditional wooden boardwalk with a kitschy charm all its own.
 Visitors can find plenty to see and do along the 2.5-mile path, which is dotted with carnival games, arcades, retail outlets, and food vendors.
 While the beach is in easy reach, you can also cool down at Morey’s Piers & Beachfront Water Parks, Splash Zone Water Park, or Ocean Oasis Water Park & Beach Club.
 The flat boardwalk is pedestrian and cyclist friendly, but if you want to save your legs, you can climb aboard one of the iconic Wildwood Boardwalk Sightseer Tramcars.

 With much to enjoy, many tourists find they visit Wildwood Boardwalk several times during their stay.
-Using Hotel Planner to find Wildwood hotels near the boardwalk makes multiple visits to this popular tourist attraction from your hotel easy.
+Using Hotel Planner to find Wildwood hotels near the boardwalk makes multiple visits to this popular football tours 2018 attraction from your hotel easy.

 South Cape May Meadows Nature Preserve: Birdwatcher’s Paradise